rongi/rotate-layout/README.md

 =====

 1. Add to you project as Android library
-2. In you layout file add
+2. In your layout file add

 ```xml
 <com.github.rongi.rotate_layout.layout.RotateLayout